cristianbote/goober/README.md

 # 🪒 The Great Shave Off Challenge

 Can you shave off bytes from goober?
-Do it and your gonna get paid!
+Do it and you're gonna get paid!
 [More info here](https://goober.rocks/the-great-shave-off)

 # Motivation

-I always wondered, if you can get a working solution for css-in-js with a smaller footprint.
-So, while I was working on a side-project I wanted a to use styled-components or more accurate the `styled` pattern.
-Looking at the JavaScript bundled sizes, I quickly realized that I would have to include ~12kB([styled-components](https://github.com/styled-components/styled-components)) or ~11kB([emotion](https://github.com/emotion-js/emotion)) just so I can use the `styled` paradigm.
-So, I embarked in a mission to create a smaller alternative for these well established apis.
+I've always wondered if you could get a working solution for css-in-js with a smaller footprint.
+While I was working on a side project I wanted to use styled-components, or more accurately the `styled` pattern.
+Looking at the JavaScript bundle sizes, I quickly realized that I would have to include ~12kB([styled-components](https://github.com/styled-components/styled-components)) or ~11kB([emotion](https://github.com/emotion-js/emotion)) just so I can use the `styled` paradigm.
+So, I embarked on a mission to create a smaller alternative for these well established APIs.

 # Why the peanuts emoji?